Ian McCaskill: Career

-In 2006, he co-wrote the book Frozen in Time, about Britain's worst ever winters, with Paul Hudson.
+In 2006, he co-wrote the book Frozen in Time, about Britain's worst-ever winters, with Paul Hudson.
+McCaskill was a fellow of the Royal Meteorological Society and the vice-president of the Epilepsy Society.
+In May 2000, he opened the first phase of the £1.2 million 11 ha Lower Leas Coastal Park in Folkestone.

 Personal life and death

 McCaskill lived at Seer Green, near Beaconsfield in Buckinghamshire.
-He had two daughters with his first wife Lesley Charlesworth, to whom he was married from 1959 until her death from breast cancer in 1992.
-In 1998, he married Pat Cromack, becoming stepfather to her two sons.
+He had two daughters with his first wife Lesley Charlesworth, a primary teacher, to whom he was married from 1959 until her death from breast cancer in 1992.
+In 1998, he married his family friend Patricia Cromack, becoming stepfather to her two sons, and moving to Yorkshire.
+McCaskill was diagnosed with dementia in 2011.
+He died, in a nursing home in South Milford close to Selby, Yorkshire, on 10 December 2016, aged 78.